Bayremboussaidi/ERPTEST-V-1-Intelligent-Human-Resource-Management-Platform/README.md

 volumes:
   mysql_data:

-To run:

-docker-compose up -d --build
+To run:  docker-compose up -d --build

-Replace <your-db-user>, <your-db-password>, and <your-db-name> with your secure internal credentials.
+<your-db-user>, <your-db-password>, and <your-db-name> with your internal secure credentials.
+This information is private and should not be shared publicly.

 Author

 Bayrem Boussaidi
 Software Developer — DevOps | Node.js | Angular | Docker